 Oregon has had some form of workers' compensation program since 1914.
-The system is designed to provide appropriate medical treatment and benefits to help injured workers recover and return to work as soon as possible, and to resolve disputes quickly and fairly.
+The program is designed to provide appropriate medical treatment and benefits to help injured workers recover and return to work as soon as possible, and to resolve disputes quickly and fairly.

-Workers' compensation insurance provides medical treatment and lost wages to employees (or their dependents) in the case of employment-related accidents.
+Workers' compensation insurance provides medical treatment and lost wages to employees (or their dependents) in the case of employment-related accidents or illnesses.
 In Oregon, workers' compensation insurance is what is known as "no-fault" insurance - this essentially bypasses the concept of one party or the other being at fault, which in turn eliminates lawsuits arising out of work place injuries or illnesses.

-Oregon employers are required to either carry workers' compensation insurance or be self-insured.
+Oregon employers are required to carry workers' compensation insurance or be self-insured.
 Almost all Oregon employees are covered by workers' compensation, but employees are eligible for benefits whether or not their employers are in compliance with the law.
-The law specifies the types of employees that are not required to have workers' compensation insurance coverage, including certain corporate officers, partners and family-member business owners, as well as independent contractors (ORS 656.027).
+The law specifies the types of employees who are not required to have workers' compensation insurance coverage, including certain corporate officers, partners and family-member business owners, as well as independent contractors (ORS 656.027).

 Employers can purchase insurance from the State Accident Insurance Fund (SAIF) Corporation (a publicly owned nonprofit company), from a private insurance company, or become self-insured.
-In 2009, SAIF had about a 41 percent share of the Oregon workers' compensation insurance market; private insurance companies accounted for 42 percent of the market, with Liberty Northwest accounting for 10 percent.
-The remaining 18 percent of premium share are self-insured employers or employer groups, who must meet specific financial criteria, obtain excess workers' compensation insurance from an authorized company, and have deposits with the Department of Consumer and Business Services (DCBS) that protect injured workers in the event of the employer's bankruptcy.
+In 2013, SAIF had about a 49.6 percent share of the Oregon workers' compensation insurance market; private insurance companies accounted for 34.7 percent of the market.
+The remaining 15.7 percent of premium share are self-insured employers or employer groups, who must meet specific financial criteria, obtain excess workers' compensation insurance from an authorized company, and have deposits with the Department of Consumer and Business Services (DCBS) that protect injured workers in the event of the employer's bankruptcy.